 Stung Treng is treated by most travellers as a stop-over to get to Laos, or passing through to get to Kratie.

 Apart from a couple of Wats, there isn’t really much to do in Stung Treng.
 Drink Angkor Beer and watch the sun set over the Mekong?
 Not bad really.

 Walking all over town feels a little like travelling through a last frontier town.

 It’s not uncommon to see a doctor’s surgery open out onto the dusty dirt main road, with patients inside attached to drips in makeshift hospital beds.

 The middle of town looks like a shamble.
 Rubbish is strewn everywhere and road works are “in progress” – for years, apparently.

 Le Tonle Tourism Training Centre (Prek Village, Stung Treng Commune) is a not-for-profit training guest house, which provides “vocational training to disadvantaged youth from Cambodia’s north-eastern provinces of Kratie, Stung Treng, Ratanakiri, and Mondulkiri.”

-  - Le Tonle Tourism Training Centre – The in-house restaurant here is wonderful!
-Fantastic service and local food from the students.
-One of the best local Amok dishes I’d ever tried.
-Although price are a little high, it’s an excellent cause and you’ll meet many students here training throughout the day.
+One of the best local Amok dishes I’ve ever tried.
+Although prices are a little high, it’s an excellent cause and you’ll meet many passionate students training throughout the day.

-  After having travelled the short distance from Laos to Stung Treng and just a few days of looking around in Stung Treng, apart from benefiting the corrupt here, I’m not sure how over 25 years of foreign aid money has helped this country.
-I haven’t seen any evidence…let’s hope the rest of Cambodia is better.
+After travelling the short distance from Laos to Stung Treng and just a few days of looking around here, apart from benefiting the corrupt, I’m not sure how over 25 years of foreign aid money has helped Cambodia.

-  The last time I travelled to Cambodia was in 2004 – a lot can happen in 10 years and then again, perhaps not!
+The last time I travelled to Cambodia was in 2004.
+Much can happen in 10 years but then again, perhaps not.